bsc-inf-13-24/CPP/README.md

-this repository contains different C++ programs this is advanced programming course university of malawi course lecture "Francis"
+this repository contains different C++ programs//
+//this is advanced programming course
+//university of malawi
+//course lecture "Francis"